Binding kinetics

 Binding kinetics on microplate readers

-But which of BMG LABTECH’s microplate readers are suited best for performing your binding kinetics experiments?
-For the multitude of available binding assays, BMG LABTECH multi-mode readers which can be equipped with more than one of the above-mentioned detection modes, such as the CLARIOstar® Plus or the VANTAstar®, offer the ideal solution between flexibility and sensitivity for all of your applications.
+They can be equipped with more than one of the detection modes needed for most binding kinetic assays.
+The CLARIOstar® Plus or the VANTAstar® offer the ideal solution for flexibility and sensitivity for all of your applications.

-However, if you are looking for the most sensitive and fastest detection of binding kinetics possible, the PHERAstar® FSX is your go-to reader.
-It’s equipped with special features for this purpose, such as dedicated TRF and Alpha Technology lasers to increase TR-FRET and AlphaScreen assay performance.
-Furthermore, due to four dedicated PMT detectors, the PHERAstar can measure at two distinct emission wavelengths simultaneously with the Simultaneous Dual Emission (SDE) feature.
-Since most binding kinetics are performed as ratiometric measurements, this essentially reduces the necessary measurement time by half.
+However, if you are looking for the most sensitive and fastest detection of binding kinetics possible, PHERAstar® FSX is your go-to reader.
+The PHERAstar FSX is equipped with special features for this purpose, such as dedicated TRF and Alpha Technology lasers to increase TR-FRET and AlphaScreen assay performance.
+Furthermore, due to four dedicated photomultiplier tube detectors, the PHERAstar can measure at two distinct emission wavelengths simultaneously.
+The Simultaneous Dual Emission (SDE) feature reduces measurement time by half and binding kinetic measurements are readily obtained as ratiometric measurements.
 At the same time, data quality is increased, since the two signals derive from the same excitation event and are less susceptible to other potential influencing variations.

 Moreover, the AAS system provides a steady temperature that is unaffected by external environmental changes while the plate reader is operating.
 This provides improved assay stability for temperature-sensitive reactions such as binding reactions.